The Cost of Travel in Mozambique: My 2023 Budget Breakdown

 A dhow in Vilanculos

-Mozambique marked my first foray in Sub-Saharan Africa and I couldn’t have chosen a better country to start with.
+Mozambique marked my first foray in Sub-Saharan Africa and I couldn’t have chosen a better destination to start with.

 I spent a full month travelling across this country, and now?
 I’m fully obsessed with Mozambique.
 I can’t stop talking about how hard I’ve fallen for the beaches, the people, the sealife, the food, and the laid-back way of life.